mcasperson/IridiumApplicationTesting-GettingStartedGuide/supported_browsers.md

 ### Configuring Safari

-Safari has an extension called `SafariDriver.safariextz` that needs to be installed before IAT can interact with the browser.
+Safari has an extension called `SafariDriver.safariextz` that needs to be installed before Iridium can interact with the browser.

 This can be downloaded from http://selenium-release.storage.googleapis.com/2.48/SafariDriver.safariextz.